 NASA Goddard Instrument Field Team (GIFT)

 New instrument technologies will be integral for robotics and humans to explore planetary surfaces in the solar systems.
 Field science campaigns allow us to test these technologies and workflows, as well as address fundamental research in geology and astrobiology.
-I am the team lead for sUAS equipment, field operations and science integration, and I’m participating on several projects related to subsurface ice, lava flow emplacement and the migration of aeolian bedforms.
-Learn more here (PI Kelsey Young and Amy McAdam, NASA GSFC).
+I work with sUAS, do field operations and aid science integration, and I’m participating on several projects related to subsurface ice, lava flow emplacement and the migration of aeolian bedforms.
+Learn more here (PI Jacob Richardson and Bethany Theiling, NASA GSFC).

 Fluvial Processes on Alba Mons, Mars